Celadon glaze porcelain

-Seihakuji (blue-white porcelain), known in English as celadon, is produced using porcelain clay made from white stone.
-It is pottery that has been biscuit-fired and painted with a glaze containing a small amount of iron, which turns a bluish tint when fired again.
-This technique originated in China.
-There is also hakuji (white porcelain), which is painted with a glaze that turns transparent when fired, and seiji (blue porcelain), made with clay containing iron coated with a glaze that turns blue when fired.
+This technique originates from China and uses white stone to produce porcelain clay.
+Called seihakuji in Japanese, it is porcelain that has been bisque fired and painted with a glaze containing a small amount of iron, which turns a bluish tint when fired again.
+There is also hakuji (white porcelain), which is painted with a glaze that turns transparent when fired, and seiji (blue porcelain), made with clay that turns blue when fired.
 For celadon glaze porcelain, designs are inscribed on the piece, and after firing, bluish glaze that has collected in the indentations can look like beautiful pools of water.
 Great care must be taken with celadon because the glaze must be applied thickly, which places a strain on the porcelain and makes it tend to crack during firing.